Tibetan Empire: Reign of Muné Tsenpo (c. 797–799?)

 Trisong Detsen is said to have had four sons.
 The eldest, Mutri Tsenpo, apparently died young.
 When Trisong Detsen retired he handed power to the eldest surviving son, Muné Tsenpo (Mu-ne btsan-po).
 Most sources say that Muné's reign lasted only about a year and a half.
 After a short reign, Muné Tsenpo was supposedly poisoned on the orders of his mother.

 After his death, Mutik Tsenpo was next in line to the throne.
 However, he had been apparently banished to Lhodak Kharchu (lHo-brag or Lhodrag) near the Bhutanese border for murdering a senior minister.
-The youngest brother, Tride Songtsen, was definitely ruling by AD 804.Richardson, Hugh.
+The youngest brother, Tride Songtsen, was officially enthroned by AD 804.Richardson, Hugh.
 A Corpus of Early Tibetan Inscriptions (1981), p.
 44. Royal Asiatic Society, London.
 ISBN 0-947593-00-4.

 Reign of Tride Songtsen (799–815)

 Under Tride Songtsen (Khri lde srong brtsan – generally known as Sadnalegs), there was a protracted war with the Abbasid Caliphate.
 It appears that Tibetans captured a number of Caliphate troops and pressed them into service on the eastern frontier in 801.
 Tibetans were active as far west as Samarkand and Kabul.
 Abbasid forces began to gain the upper hand, and the Tibetan governor of Kabul submitted to the Caliphate and became a Muslim about 812 or 815.
 The Caliphate then struck east from Kashmir but were held off by the Tibetans.
 In the meantime, the Uyghur Khaganate attacked Tibet from the northeast.
 Strife between the Uyghurs and Tibetans continued for some time.